-- b.
+- a.
+Column "FY2008 Enacted" includes emergency funding for DHS enacted by Division E of P.L.
+110-161. - b.
 Not less than 25% of the \$950 million for SHSGP is to be used for law enforcement terrorism prevention activities, in accordance with P.L.
 110-53, Implementing Recommendations of the 9/11 Commission Act of 2007. - c.
 Not less than 25% of the \$820 million for UASI is to be used for law enforcement terrorism prevention activities, in accordance with P.L.
 110-53. - d.
 The \$300 million for FIRE grants is a separate line item in the Title III table. - e.
 Of this \$299 million: \$88 million is for the National Domestic Preparedness Consortium; \$63 million is for the Center for Domestic Preparedness; \$50 million is for the National Exercise Program; \$12 million is for technical assistance; \$27 million is for Demonstration Training Grants; \$31 million is for Continuing Training Grants; \$19 million is for evaluations and assessments; and \$9 million is for the Rural Domestic Preparedness Consortium. - f.
 Of this \$145 million: \$40 million is for the National Exercise Program; \$79 million is for the National Domestic Preparedness Consortium and the Center for Domestic Preparedness; \$10 million is for technical assistance; and \$16 million for evaluations and assessments. - g.
 The Administration proposes to fund the Public Safety Interoperable Communications Grant program through the Department of Commerce. - h.
+The Senate-reported bill includes \$50 million for Real-ID Grants under the SHSGP. - i.
 The National Security and Terrorism Prevention Grant Program, newly requested for FY2009, would provide competitive grants to state and local jurisdictions that address homeland security vulnerabilities, and for Real ID proposals and buffer zone protection of critical infrastructure.

 President's Request.
-The Administration proposes \$2,200 million for FY2009 Department of Homeland Security assistance programs for states and localities.
-Additionally, the Administration proposes to reduce funding on most of the programs, except the Urban Area Security Initiative (UASI), the Citizen Corps Program, and its program for bus security.
+The Administration requests \$2,200 million for FY2009 DHS assistance programs for states and localities.
+Additionally, the Administration proposes to reduce funding on most of the programs except the Urban Area Security Initiative (UASI), the Citizen Corps Program, and its program for bus security.
 Because of this, the Administration requests \$2,028 million less than the \$4,228 million Congress appropriated in FY2008.